nemoo/play-slick3-example/README.md

 play-slick-example
 ==================

-A simple skeleton for play scala slick applications running in a docker container.
+A simple skeleton for play framework scala applications.
+Current targets: play 2.4 and slick 3.x.
+Features examples for multiple database interactions in one transaction.

 First, build the docker image.
 This will take the Dockerfile directly from github and use it to produce the docker image.
 ```